afauroux/MagdaAndAntoineAndTheVan/posts/Canada - Northern BC.md

 ![town of Gitanyow](https://user-images.githubusercontent.com/20797902/187582792-e1a9a2c6-1110-4fd9-a922-e7866405b03b.jpg)

 From there, one can join the Alaskan Highway via the long Steward-Cassiar Highway which stretches for 700 km with scarce services.
-This road is parallel to the border with the Alaskan panhandle :pan_emoji?: along the north-west coast, and surely we couldn't resist crossing the border at Hyder to claim a bit earlier, the milestone of having reached Alaska with our own vehicle all the way from Poland 🌐🤙🇵🇱.
+This road is parallel to the border with the Alaskan panhandle along the north-west coast, and surely we couldn't resist crossing the border at Hyder to claim a bit earlier, the milestone of having reached Alaska with our own vehicle all the way from Poland 🌎🤙🇵🇱.

-There we saw rivers filled with salmons like the Parisian Periph' on a busy morning, and grizzlies too full to fight 🐻🍽️🚥🐟.
+There we saw rivers filled with salmons like the Parisian Periph' on a busy morning, and grizzlies too full to fight 🐻🚥🍽️🐟🐟🐟.

 ![visit Alaska - check!](https://user-images.githubusercontent.com/20797902/187582798-1df7adaa-0160-4884-bb4b-e4866407531f.jpg)